 As I moved forward with the story, I realised that recounting past atrocities was integral to telling the story of the country’s future.
 I researched other films about Sierra Leone and found that the majority of films have used very graphic images of the conflict but I wanted to instead focus on visual metaphors to describe the horrible acts that transpired during the civil war.
 I wanted the film to rely on the observations of those who lived through the war rather than a voiceover narration.

-The film was shot by cinematographer, Tim Metzger, whose most recent documentary Sun Come Up was nominated for a 2011 Academy Award.
+The film was shot by cinematographer, Tim Metzger, whose documentary Sun Come Up was nominated for a 2011 Academy Award.
 Other crew members include Kate Kelley, who worked on the film as a still photographer and worked alongside Tim Metzger providing additional photography.
 I produced and directed the film and also did all the post production and sound design.
 Mary Copp was a producer on the film.
 The film's major underwriter was The Foundation for West Africa, a Rhode Island-based non-profit organisation.

 Source: Al Jazeera